 Upon completion of this 1-on-1 training, you will be able to:

-All Luther College Faculty and Staff are allowed to make vpn tunnel connections from their Luther owned laptop to the Luther College Network.
+All Luther College Faculty and Staff are allowed to make VPN tunnel connections from their Luther owned laptop to the Luther College Network.
 We have no control over the security of home computers and cannot ensure that they are not infected with trojans, or viruses.
 It is also not appropriate for confidential Luther College data to be saved to personal home computers.
-For these two reason we do not allow users to make vpn tunnel connections from their home computers.
+For these two reasons we do not allow users to make VPN tunnel connections from their home computers.

 1. Start the FortiClient SSL VPN client.
 If the icon is not on your desktop, search for it through your start menu.